-''' cd $(ASYN) (cd ASYN if using the vxWorks shell) dbLoadRecords("db/asynRecord.db", "P=AB300, R=Test, PORT=L0, ADDR=0, IMAX=0, OMAX=0") '''
+''' cd $(ASYN) (cd ASYN if using the vxWorks shell) dbLoadRecords("db/asynRecord.db", "P=AB300,R=Test,PORT=L0,ADDR=0,IMAX=0,OMAX=0") '''

 to the application startup (st.cmd) script.
-The PORT value must match the value in the corresponding drvAsynIPPortConfigure or drvAsynSerialPortConfigure command.
+The PORT value must match the the value in the corresponding drvAsynIPPortConfigure or drvAsynSerialPortConfigure command.
 The addr value should be that of the instrument whose I/O you wish to monitor.
 The P and R values are arbitrary and are concatenated together to form the record name.
 Choose values which are unique among all IOCs on your network.

-To run the asynRecord screen, add <asynTop>/medm to your EPICS\DISPLAY\PATH environment variable and start medm with P, R, PORT and ADDR values matching those given in the dbLoadRecords command:
+To run the asynRecord screen, add <asynTop>/medm to your EPICS_DISPLAY_PATH environment variable and start medm with P, R, PORT and ADDR values matching those given in the dbLoadRecords command:

 '''

-medm -x -macro "P=AB300,R=Test,PORT=L0,ADDR=0" asynRecord.ad1
+medm -x -macro "P=AB300,R=Test" asynRecord.adl

 '''